 Who knew that influencer marketing would become of such huge importance in the marketing field, especially during the time of the ongoing pandemic?
 Before social media came into existence, the only way of marketing was the ‘traditional’ way.
 But with the birth of novel social media platforms and tools, we saw an uprise in the number of influencers across various platforms.
 Most brands have now started adding influencer marketing as a concrete part of their campaigns.
 But there still exists a few misconceptions around influencer marketing in terms of what works and what doesn’t.

-Let’s shed some light on 7 major 7 Myths Of Influencer Marketing that revolve around influencers and expose what actually working with them is like:
+Let’s shed some light on the major 7 Myths of Influencer Marketing that revolve around influencers and expose what actually working with them is like:

 1. It’s an expensive deal!